For Aspiring Health Professional Students

 To learn more about LSMP, download a brochure.

 Click here to Download an application for the LSMP as well as a recommendation form.
-Scholarships are available for qualified candidates.
+Scholarships are available for qualified candidates (See application for details).
 Contact us for details.

 For Undergraduate Students